-This page will help you learn more about the profession of kinesiology, who kinesiologists are, and what to expect when you see a registered kinesiologist.
-Below you can also find information on what self-regulation is and how kinesiologists work in your interests.
+This page will help you learn more about the profession of kinesiology, who kinesiologists are and what to expect when you see a registered kinesiologist.
+Below you can also find information on how regulation protects you.

 - health promotion